 Apart from special shops which stock special types of bikes, bike shops mostly stock practical bikes which can be used for every day journeys.

 60% of bicycles sold in the Netherlands are city bikes.
-These are generally fitted with mudguards, chainguards, a luggage rack and dynamo lights and they have a relatively comfortable upright riding position (another post describes all the features of such bikes).
+These are generally fitted with mudguards, chainguards, luggage racks and dynamo lights and they have a relatively comfortable upright riding position (another post describes all the features of such bikes).

 There is a tendency for foreigners to view these bikes bikes as an anachronism.
 However, in reality they are the perfect utility machine.
 Reliable, long lasting and efficient for getting around on a daily basis.
 They are perfectly evolved for their purpose, and make a lot more sense for utility purposes than adaptions of other types of bicycles, such as MTBs or road bikes.